by Linda O’Hanlon

 The team of volunteers removed an uneven stone pathway and created a concrete walkway with a ramp, making it safer for the couple to access their home through the front door.
-The volunteers also repainted the home’s exterior, cleaned up the backyard and reorganized inside living areas to create wider and uncluttered pathways.
-While combing through the land surrounding the house, volunteers made sure that there were no unwanted guests on the property that could become a nuisance later on by invading the property itself.
+The volunteers also repainted the home’s exterior, cleaned up the backyard, and reorganized inside living areas to create wider and uncluttered pathways.
+For the interiors, they did receive suggestions like changing the furniture to the ones that are more accommodating towards the aged, changing the wallpaper to something like an aesthetic wallpaper that is more pleasing, minor repairs, and more.
+And, while combing through the land surrounding the house, volunteers made sure that there were no unwanted guests on the property that could become a nuisance later on by invading the property itself.
 In events where pests are found, it may be wise to reach out to the likes of pest control live oak fl to make use of their services in taking care of the problem.
 In the days following, the entire front yard was re-landscaped and a state-of-the-art closet system was installed, making it easier for the senior couple to reach for items.
 They had considered flying a flag in the yard to further improve the home’s curb appeal, but they felt this kind of thing was better left to professional flagpole installation services.

 Keeping seniors living at home longer, more comfortably and independently, is the core mission of the Motion Picture and Television Fund’s Home Safe Home (HSH) program, which provides free home safety evaluations and free or low-cost modifications for homes.
 Home Safe Home doesn’t only address physical safety issues; it can also help older adults enhance their quality of life through more independence, socialization and an improved psychological outlook.